OlgaKnut/pands-project/README.md

 Here we can see following values of each variable in dataset:

-number of rows- how many enties variable has;
+number of rows- how many entries variable has;

 mean -average value of variable;

-standard deviation -typical distance between each point and mean- the smaler number the more consistent dataset;
+standard deviation -typical distance between each point and mean- the smaller number the more consistent dataset;

-minimum - smalest value;
+minimum - smallest value;

 25%, 50% (median), 75% - values on positions corresponding to lower quarter, middle and upper quarter;